Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Preliminaries

 \section{Preliminaries}

-Let $\N,\N^+,\R$ be the set of natural numbers including $0$, positive integers, and real numbers respectively.
-We consider a Markov decision process (MDP) with finite state space $\X$ consisting of $m$ states $\X:=\left\{x^i\right\}_{i=1}^m$ and finite action space $\A:=\bigcup_{x\in\X}A(x)$, where $A(x)\ne\emptyset$ represents the set of available actions at each state $x\in\X$.
+Let $\N,$ $\N^+,$ and $\R$ be the set of natural numbers including $0$, positive integers, and real numbers respectively.
+We consider a Markov decision process (MDP) with finite state space $\X$ consisting of $m$ states $\X:=\{x^i\}_{i=1}^m$ and finite action space $\A:=\bigcup_{x\in\X}A(x)$, where $A(x)\ne\emptyset$ represents the set of available actions at each state $x\in\X$.
+Each action set $A(x)$ consists of $q_x$ actions.
+Thus, the total number of actions is $q:=\sum_{x=1}^m q_x,$ and this number can be interpreted as the total number of state-action pairs.
 For each $x\in\X$ and $a\in A(x)$ there is a \textbf{one-step reward} $r(x,a)$.
-Starting from some initial state $x\in\X$, a decision-maker selects an action and collects the corresponding reward, and the state is moved to the next state with probability distribution $p(y|x,a),y\in\X$.
-If this process stops after $n$ steps at state $x_n$, then there is a \textbf{terminal reward} $s(x_n)$ (sometimes also called a salvage value), where $s:\X\to\R$.
+Starting from some initial state $x\in\X$, a decision-maker selects an action and collects the corresponding reward, and the state is moved to the next state $y\in\X$ with probability distribution $p(y|x,a).$ If this process stops after $n$ steps at state $x_n$, then there is a \textbf{terminal reward} $s(x_n)$ (sometimes also called a salvage value), where $s:\X\to\R$.
 This process continues over a finite or infinite planning horizon.
-A \textbf{decision rule} is a mapping $\phi:\X\to\A$ such that $\phi(x)\in A(x)$ for each $x\in\X$, and a \textbf{Markov policy} $\pi$ is a sequence of decision rules $(\phi_0,\phi_1,\cdots)$, which means the decision maker applies $\phi_n$ as the decision rule at the $n$-th horizon.
+A \textbf{decision rule} is a mapping $\phi:\X\to\A$ such that $\phi(x)\in A(x)$ for each $x\in\X$, and a \textbf{Markov policy} $\pi$ is a sequence of decision rules $(\phi_0,\phi_1,\ldots)$, which means the decision maker applies $\phi_n$ as the decision rule at the $n$-th horizon.
 There are more general decision rules and policies, but for finite-state MDPs with expected total rewards, it is sufficient to consider the policies in this form; see e.g. \cite[p.~154]{Puterman:1994:MDP:528623}.
 Therefore, in this paper we only consider Markov policies.
-A policy $\pi$ is \textbf{deterministic} if $\pi=(\phi,\phi,\cdots).$ We denote such policies by $\phi$ and identify a decision rule $\phi$ with a deterministic policy $\phi.$ The objective is to find a policy maximizing the expected discounted total reward.
+A policy $\pi$ is \textbf{deterministic} if $\pi=(\phi,\phi,\ldots).$ We denote such policies by $\phi$ and identify a decision rule $\phi$ with a deterministic policy $\phi.$ The objective is to find a policy maximizing the expected discounted total reward.
 We denote the set of all Markov policies by $\Pi$, and the set of all decision rules by $\F,$ which is also the set of deterministic policies.
 Let $\alpha\in[0,1)$ be a \textbf{discount factor}.
-The total $\alpha$-discounted expected rewards for an $n$-horizon and infinite-horizon MDP under the initial state $x$ and the policy $\pi=(\phi_0,\phi_1,\cdots),$ which are also called the \textbf{objective functions} of the policy $\pi,$ are
+The total $\alpha$-discounted expected rewards for an $n$-horizon and infinite-horizon MDP under the initial state $x$ and the policy $\pi=(\phi_0,\phi_1,\ldots),$ which are also called the \textbf{objective functions} of the policy $\pi,$ are

 where $x_0,\phi_0(x_0),x_1,\phi_1(x_1),\ldots,x_{t-1},\phi_{t-1}(x_{t-1}),x_t,\ldots$ is a trajectory of the process, $t$ is the integer time parameter, and $\mathbb{E}_x^\pi$ is the expectation defined by the initial state $x$ and under the policy $\pi$.
 A policy $\pi$ is \textbf{optimal} for an $n$-horizon problem, if $v_{n,\alpha}^\pi(x)=\sup_{\pi\in\Pi}v_{n,\alpha}^\pi(x)$, and for an infinite-horizon problem if $v_\alpha^\pi(x)=\sup_{\pi\in\Pi}v_\alpha^\pi(x)$ for all $x\in\X$.
 It is well-known that there are Markov optimal policies for finite-horizon problems, and deterministic optimal policies for infinite-horizon problems; see e.g. \cite[p.~154]{Puterman:1994:MDP:528623}. \textbf{Value functions} are defined as